 Ph.D.
 Cellular and Developmental Biology Harvard University, 1991

-Luan Laboratory studies how plants perceive and respond to extracellular signals through modifying their developmental and physiological programs.
-Studies in Luan Lab have identified a new molecular network for calcium signal transduction in plants.
-Downstream of these early signaling events, plants respond and adapt to environmental changes by regulating the biochemical processes including those at the plasma membrane, vacuolar membrane, and in the chloroplasts.
+Luan Laboratory studies how plants perceive and respond to environmental signals.
+Research effort is focused on calcium signaling mechanisms that entail "coding" of calcium signatures by calcium channels and "decoding" of calcium signatures by the CBL-CIPK network.
+Downstream of these early signaling events, plants respond and adapt to environmental changes by altering the biochemical processes including those at the plasma membrane, vacuolar membrane, and in the chloroplasts.

 Zhang H, Zhao FG, Tang RJ, Yu Y, Song J, Wang Y, Li L, Luan S. (2017) Two tonoplast MATE proteins function as turgor-regulating chloride channels in <i>Arabidopsis</i>.
 Proc Natl Acad Sci U S A. 2017 Feb 15. pii: 201616203. doi: 10.1073/pnas.1616203114.

 Du C, Li X, Chen J, Chen W, Li B, Li C, Wang L, Li J, Zhao X, Lin J, Liu X, Luan S, Yu F. (2016) Receptor kinase complex transmits RALF peptide signal to inhibit root growth in Arabidopsis.
 Proc Natl Acad Sci U S A. 2016 Dec 20;113(51):E8326-E8334.